Edwinroman30/TrafficLight/model/readme.md

-## Note:
+## MQTT SERVER:

-Just in case that I need to interact with an API and my things may I use an HTTP server how it is struture in the serve.js file.
+Here you would find a class that define the whole struture to manage the broker connection and the definition of the event (EvenEmmiters) that are trigger when they are performer.